Melbourne and Victorian regional campuses

 Applying for your course

-Step 1: Access the International Student Portal and register as a new user
+Step 1: Access the International Online Application System and register as a new user

-After you enter and submit your details, you’ll receive an email with your username and password to log in to the Student Portal and start your online application.
+After you enter and submit your details, you’ll receive an email with your username and password to log in to the International Online Application System and start your online application.

 Step 2: Scan and upload these documents into the International Student Portal